jsmanrique/grimoirelab-infra-provision/README.md

 or whatever mechanisms they provide.
 By now, this project has support for:
   * Digital Ocean

-# Setting up your cloud provider account
+# Step 1: Setting up your cloud provider account

 ## Digital Ocean